 Christmas to me is about celebrating with friends and making time to appreciate each other.
 So we get some of our favorites together, and have a Christmas soiree.
 This year we hosted an afternoon tea.

-I created a winter whites table tablescape with a touch of gold, which I an change up a little to become the Christmas day tablescape.
+I created a winter whites table tablescape with a touch of gold, which I could later change up a little to become the Christmas day tablescape.

 As it was Christmas week, I added in fresh roses to the chandelier (They are in oasis foam so they will stay fresh for a few days) and I also add fresh roses into some of the glass balls hanging from the chandelier with fishing wire or nylon thread.
 I also added in some sparkly snowflakes to cement the Christmas theme.